 Unquoted - or unlisted - equities are shares of a private limited company which are not traded on a recognised stock exchange, such as the London Stock Exchange.
 We will permit investments in UK registered unquoted companies but not in overseas unquoted companies.

 For UK unquoted equities, it is important to establish whether the proposed share purchase is allowable as a self invested personal pension (SIPP) or small self administered scheme (SSAS) investment.

 We will assess any proposals in detail before allowing such investments.
 If you, or your client, are considering this type of investment, please read the Investment Guidance notes then complete and return the relevant form below:

-For investment in an unconnected unquoted trading company we normally require at least 3 years' accounts demonstrating a successful trading record.
-No more than 50% of the net value of the SIPP or SSAS can be invested in shares in, and/or for loans to, unquoted UK limited companies.
+For investment in an unconnected unquoted UK limited trading company we normally require at least three years' accounts demonstrating a successful trading record.